Glasgow still has time to make history before COP26 by divesting from fossil fuels

 We have published a number of blogs recording successful divestment campaigns:

 Resources about local council pension divestment can be found on our Divest Local Government pages.
-Alternatively you can read this information in the reports we have published on local government divestment:
+You can also read this information in the reports we have published on local government divestment:

 Additionally UNISON have published a report to accompany their own campaign for councils to divest which you can download here.